By Beth Brier Abramson

 A Case of Blue made the film festival circuit during the pandemic, screening virtually and at a drive-in.
 It screened at the Lighthouse International Film Festival on Long Beach Island in New Jersey (billed as the world's first drive-in film festival) where the Executive Producer (Scott Rosenfelt, Home Alone, Teen Wolf), picked up a special award.
 It won awards at New York's Chelsea Film Festival and the Imagine This!
 Women’s International Film Festival in NYC where Stephen Schnetzer and Annapurna Sriram also won for best performances.
 In late January it will screen at the Ridgewood Guild International Film Festival Virtual Film Festival, the town in NJ where many of the scenes were filmed.

 Need more?
-A bonus for Joni Mitchell fans who will appreciate the references to her 1971 album “Blue”. quiet film, A Case of Blue will have you talking.
+A bonus for Joni Mitchell fans who will appreciate the references to her 1971 album “Blue”.
+A quiet film, A Case of Blue will have you talking.
 Perfect for a date night.
 Or two.

 *60 is the new 40.
 See also “active adult”.